Edgio

 We will now examine how the Count option affects comparisons for this configuration.

-• Disabled: If the Count option has been disabled on the variable, then Edgio Security will compare the value of the Authentication request header to 1.
+• Disabled: If the Count option has been disabled on the variable, then Edgio will compare the value of the Authentication request header to 1.

-• Enabled: If the Count option has been enabled on the variable, then Edgio Security will compare the number of times that the Authentication request header occurred in the request to 1.
+• Enabled: If the Count option has been enabled on the variable, then Edgio will compare the number of times that the Authentication request header occurred in the request to 1.

 The type of comparison that will be performed is determined by the Operator option.